 Both Schools receive support from expenditures of funds originating from the state and/or the allocation of operating funds to the medical school from the parent university.
-This includes the medical school's calculated or estimated pro-rata share of central support cost borne by the parent university (eg. Physical plant maintenance, libraries, legal services, student and administrative services).
-Non-recurring allocations of one-time funds the parent university allocates for one-time needs of the medical school.
+This includes the medical schools calculated or estimated pro-rata share of central support cost borne by the parent university (eg. physical plant maintenance, libraries, legal services, student and administrative services).
+The parent university allocates non-recurring allocations of one-time funds for one-time needs of the medical school.